 top of page

-The Voice of a Wildling by Emma Wells
+The Voice of a Wildling By Emma Wells

 I’m a creature of darkness.
 I haunt as demons.
 Bearing blood-stained beads for eyes, I seek out prey as laser rays, targeting as pulled archers’ strings.
 For centuries, this has been my dismal fate: locked by a deadened scripture to curse others, depleting me of a childhood, morality, and humanism.